eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.hierarchy.uniquekeylevelname.md

 *<small>Note: This is only a symbolic example.
 For the exact definition, see the [Definition](#definition) section.</small>*
 ## Vehicle Identification Number

-This Example uses 'Vehicle Identification Number' level bases on the VEHICLE_ID column as key of table AUTOMOTIVE_DIM.
+This Example uses 'Vehicle Identification Number' level bases on the `VEHICLE_ID` column as key of table `AUTOMOTIVE_DIM`.

 ```xml